semx2a/webserv/subject.md

 - [ ]  Because you won’t call the CGI directly, use the full path as PATH_INFO.

 - [ ]  Just remember that, for chunked request, your server needs to unchunk it, the CGI will expect EOF as end of the body.

 - [ ]  Same things for the output of the CGI.
 If no content_length is returned from the CGI, EOF will mark the end of the returned data.

 - [ ]  Your program should call the CGI with the file requested as first argument.

 - [ ]  The CGI should be run in the correct directory for relative path file access.

 - [ ]  Your server should work with one CGI (php-CGI, Python, and so forth).

-You must provide some configuration files and default basic files to test and demonstrate every feature works during evaluation.
-If you’ve got a question about one behavior, you should compare your program behavior with NGINX’s.
-For example, check how does server_name work.
-We’ve shared with you a small tester.
-It’s not mandatory to pass it if everything works fine with your browser and tests, but it can help you hunt some bugs.
-Do not test with only one program.
-Write your tests with a more convenient language such as Python or Golang, and so forth.
-Even in C or C++ if you want to